 Type text by speaking

+- Touch where you want to type.

 - When you see the microphone image, speak what you want to type.
 Say "comma," "period," "question mark," "exclamation mark," or "exclamation point" to enter punctuation.